OpenWeight/owd/open-weight-definition-v0.1.md

-# The Open Source Definition
+# The Open Weight Definition

 ## Introduction
-Open source doesn’t just mean access to the source code.
-The distribution terms of open source software must comply with the following criteria:
+Open weight doesn't just mean access to the model weights.
+The distribution terms of open weight models must comply with the following criteria:

 ## 1. Free Redistribution
 The license shall not restrict any party from selling or giving away the software as a component of an aggregate software distribution containing programs from several different sources.
 The license shall not require a royalty or other fee for such sale.

-## 2. Source Code
+## 2. Model Weights
-The program must include source code, and must allow distribution in source code as well as compiled form.
-Where some form of a product is not distributed with source code, there must be a well-publicized means of obtaining the source code for no more than a reasonable reproduction cost, preferably downloading via the Internet without charge.
-The source code must be the preferred form in which a programmer would modify the program.
-Deliberately obfuscated source code is not allowed.
-Intermediate forms such as the output of a preprocessor or translator are not allowed.
+The model must include the weights, and must allow distribution of the weights.
+Where some form of a product is not distributed with the weights, there must be a well-publicized means of obtaining the weights for no more than a reasonable reproduction cost.
+The weights must be the actual form in which a practitioner would use the model.
+Deliberately obfuscated weights are not allowed.
+Intermediate forms, such as derived or quantized versions, are allowed only if they are equivalent to the weights used by the distributor in their own distribution or deployment.

 ## 3. Derived Works
 The license must allow modifications and derived works, and must allow them to be distributed under the same terms as the license of the original software.